GoogleChrome/web.dev/src/site/content/en/blog/cors-rfc1918-feedback/index.md

 > it will be mixed content.
 Should we enable HTTPS on the admin website in a
 > closed network?

-This is exactly the type of feedback we are looking for.
-Please file an issue with your concrete use case at crbug.com.
-We'd love to hear from you.
+This is exactly the type of feedback Chrome is looking for.
+Please file an issue with your concrete use case at [crbug.com](https://crbug.com).
+Chrome would love to hear from you.

 [Hero image](https://unsplash.com/photos/tN344soypQM) by [Stephen Philips](https://unsplash.com/@hostreviews) on [Unsplash](https://unsplash.com).